 2026 MLB Opening Day odds, line, picks: Giants vs. Yankees predictions from expert who's up 133 units

-SportsLine expert Angelo Magliocca reveals his picks for Yankees vs. Giants Opening Day matchup on Wednesday night
+SportsLine expert Angelo Magliocca reveals his picks for the New york Yankees vs. San Francisco Giants Opening Night matchup on Wednesday night

-The New York Yankees take on the San Francisco Giants in a standalone 2026 MLB Opening Night Game.
+The New York Yankees take on the San Francisco Giants in a standalone 2026 MLB Opening Night Game, ahead of the league-wide Opening day on Thursday.
 New York is coming off a 94-68 season, which saw them exit in the American League Division Series.
 San Francisco, meanwhile, finished 81-81 overall and in third place in the National League West.
 The Yankees are looking to win their first outright division title since 2024.
 The Giants, meanwhile, are looking to reach the postseason for the first time since 2021, when they went 107-55 to win the division title.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.